MoEMeta: Mixture-of-Experts Meta Learning for Few-Shot Relational Learning: Conclusion

 \section{Conclusion}

-This paper presents MoEMeta, a novel meta-learning framework for few-shot relational learning in KGs.
-By integrating an MoE model to capture relational prototypes and a task-tailored adaptation mechanism to refine embeddings locally, MoEMeta significantly enhances the model's ability to generalize across tasks while facilitating rapid adaptation tailored to individual tasks.
-Experimental results on three real-world KG datasets demonstrate that MoEMeta consistently outperforms state-of-the-art methods, showcasing its effectiveness for few-shot relation learning.
-In-depth ablation studies and visualizations further validate the importance of MoEMeta's key components, confirming its efficacy in handling complex relational data in KGs with limited supervision.
+This work presents MoEMeta, a novel meta-learning framework for few-shot relational learning in KGs.
+By integrating an MoE model to capture globally shared relational prototypes with a task-tailored adaptation mechanism to refine embeddings locally, MoEMeta effectively balances cross-task generalization and rapid task-specific adaptation.
+Extensive experiments on three real-world KG datasets demonstrate that MoEMeta consistently outperforms state-of-the-art methods, showcasing its effectiveness for few-shot relation learning.
+Comprehensive ablation studies and visualizations further validate the importance of MoEMeta's key components, confirming its efficacy in modeling complex relational data in KGs under limited supervision.